LeriKond/app-for-kennel-owners/README.md

 This is my graduation project.
 It is a web application for dog kennel owners.
 To keep records of kennel dogs and puppies (for example, treatments, puppies born, etc.)

-The project is based on the Sakai template from the PrimeNG library.
+The project is based on the Sakai template from the PrimeNG library and PrimeNG components are also used.

 ## Development server